From 1999 To 2016, America Lost 11.4 Million People From the Workforce - Slashdot

 As an aside, the statistic does not exclude students or people in early retirement.
 It's all people 15-64.
 It also includes disabled people who can't work because they are disabled.

-So many friends can't even get an interview (Score:2)
+So many friends can't even get an interview (Score:3, Informative)

 And we are only in our 50s.